A trip to Lapland in summer? nuh-uh. Lapland is a winter wonderland!!!

 Santa: “Shhhh….that’s a secret!
 Visit me during Christmas and I’ll make you ride on my magical sleigh.”

 We left Santa’s room with a promise to come back during Christmas.

-Would you believe if I tell you that you can visit Santa for free?
+Would you believe it if I tell you that you can visit Santa for free?

-Photos with him do cost some money but worth it.
-We paid around Euros 40 for the photographs and the video to be downloaded from the official website by putting a code we were given at the Santa Claus Office.
+Photos with him do cost some money but are worth it.
+We paid around Euros 40 for the photographs and the video to be downloaded from the official website by putting in a code we were given at the Santa Claus Office.

 If you don’t feel like paying for the photos then don’t as it’s not obligatory.
 Try meeting Santa at Santa Park where you can get clicked with him for free.

 Stop by the local post office to see how tirelessly elves work to make your days special.